dbpiper/Archimedes/docs/CONTRIBUTING.md

 - All CI related changes done in one "session" or short-period of time, and with related fixes should be squashed with a [squash rebase](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/) in the branch where they happen.
-  This is because CI's such as [Travis CI](https://travis-ci.com/) which is what Euclid uses make testing and running builds without making commits very difficult.
+  This is because CI's such as [Travis CI](https://travis-ci.com/) which is what Archimedes uses make testing and running builds without making commits very difficult.
   So instead this policy exists so that there aren't tons of commits in there which were just trying to fix Travis.
 - Once CI fixes are squashed they should be pushed to the branch, since it is a